Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Abstract

 \section{Abstract}

-Authorship style transfer involves altering the style of text to match the style of some target author whilst preserving the semantic meaning of the original text.
-Existing approaches to unsupervised authorship style transfer like \textsc{Strap} have largely focused on style transfer for target authors with many examples of their writing style through books, speeches, or other published works \citep{strap}.
-Due to this high-resource training data requirement (often greater than 100,000 words), these approaches are often only useful for style transfer to the style of published authors, politicians, or other well-known figures and authorship styles.
-In this paper, we attempt to perform \textit{low-resource authorship style transfer}, a more challenging class of authorship style transfer where only a limited amount of text in the target author's style may exist.
-In our experiments, we specifically choose source and target authors from Reddit to perform style transfer over their Reddit posts, limiting ourselves to just 16 posts (on average $\approx$~500 words) of the target author's style.
-We then propose a method for automatic evaluation on the low-resource authorship style transfer task utilizing authorship and style representation embeddings \citep{luar,styleemb}.
-We evaluate our style transferred outputs with the proposed automatic evaluation method and find that our method, \textsc{Styll}, is able to outperform \textsc{Strap} and a comprehensive set of baselines.
+Authorship style transfer involves altering text to match the style of a target author whilst preserving the original meaning.
+Existing unsupervised approaches like \textsc{Strap} have largely focused on style transfer to target authors with many examples of their writing style in books, speeches, or other published works.
+This high-resource training data requirement (often greater than 100,000 words) makes these approaches primarily useful for style transfer to published authors, politicians, or other well-known figures and authorship styles, while style transfer to non-famous authors has not been well-studied.
+We introduce the \textit{low-resource authorship style transfer} task, a more challenging class of authorship style transfer where only a limited amount of text in the target author's style may exist.
+In our experiments, we specifically choose source and target authors from Reddit and style transfer their Reddit posts, limiting ourselves to just 16 posts (on average $\approx$~500 words) of the target author's style.
+Style transfer accuracy is typically measured by how often a classifier or human judge will classify an output as written by the target author.
+Recent authorship representations models excel at authorship identification even with just a few writing samples, making automatic evaluation of this task possible for the first time through evaluation metrics we propose.
+Our results establish an in-context learning technique we develop as the strongest baseline, though we find current approaches do not yet achieve mastery of this challenging task.
+We release our data and implementations to encourage further investigation.